 • A good quality mouthwash such as Retard Ex can help eliminate any lingering odours and harmful bacteria.

-• If you suspect your breath is not as fresh as you would like, the problem is probably caused through poor dental hygiene.
-If, having followed the above advice for a week you feel it has not improved we would recommend you book an appointment with our hygienist.
+• If you suspect your breath is not as fresh as you would like, the problem is probably caused by poor dental hygiene.
+If having followed the above advice for a week you feel it has not improved we would recommend you book an appointment with our hygienist.
 Sometimes there are areas around teeth that need professional care before the gum is healthy again.
 Your Hertfordshire dentist and hygienist will be able to carry out gum disease treatment and help and advise you on ways to improve these areas and the onset of gum disease can be averted.

 • On your next visit ask your Hertfordshire dentist to perform a comprehensive assessment with a micro-camera, so early decay or any other problems can be detected before more invasive treatment is required.
 This is completely painless and allows you and your dentist to see if there is health or deterioration in any suspect areas which would not otherwise be visible.